AidanFray/ROP_Emporium/0x01_split/32-bit/README.md

 exit addr       p32(0x90) [JUNK]
 ```

-Running this allows us to create a ROP chain of sorts that exploits the program!
+Running this allows us to create a ROP chain that exploits the program!